netaaviram/NUMA_aware_libcuckoo/README.md

 ```
 We are using -lnuma flag to make sure linking against the NUMA library, which is required for memory placements.

-# 3) Run a sweep over thread count to measure and obtain performance different memory placement configurations:
+# 3) Run a sweep over thread count:
 This step is the scalability profiling I ran to understand and detect bottlenecks in libcuckoo.
-We run a real workload (--total-ops != 0) while sweeping the thread count across sockets and record:
+I ran a real workload (--total-ops != 0) while sweeping the thread count across sockets and record:

-* the benchmark’s throughput (from its JSON)
+* The benchmark’s throughput (from its JSON)

 * Linux perf stat hardware counters (cycles, instructions, cache/branch stats)

-* This produces the CSV and plot for Figure 1 in the final report (throughput vs. threads, with counters).
+This produces the CSV and plot for Figure 1 in the final report (throughput vs. threads, with counters).

 Run the sweep:
 ```bash